BishopFox/badPods/README.md

 A collection of manifests that create pods with different elevated privileges.
 Quickly demonstrate the impact of allowing security sensitive pod attributes like `hostNetwork`, `hostPID`, `hostPath`, `hostIPC`, and `privileged`.

-For additional background, see our corresponding blog post: [Bad Pods: Kubernetes Pod Privilege Escalation](https://labs.bishopfox.com).
+For additional background, see our blog post: [Bad Pods: Kubernetes Pod Privilege Escalation](https://labs.bishopfox.com).

 ## Contents